outermedia/solr-fusion/src/main/doc/user-guide.md

 are annotated with the document counts.
 But only the "facet_fields" of a response are processed, but neither "facet_queries" nor "facet_dates" nor "facet_ranges".

 Sorting of the facet values is done by SolrFusion, because facets of different Solr servers are combined.
+If a document count becomes 0 (after mapping), the facet is ignored.
 The order of the fields is determined by the textual order of the server declarations.
 New fields are append at the end of the facet list. "index" and "count" sorting is supported (description from Solr Wiki):

 * __count__ - Sort the constraints by count (highest count first)